 Event marketing can be a daunting task.
-It encompasses a wide variety of disciplines, so it requires a lot of work across multiple teams.
+It encompasses a wide variety of disciplines, which in turn requires a lot of work across multiple teams within an organization.

-Promoting a large event can sometimes feel like you’re scaling Mount Everest on a unicycle, but with the right tools and strategy, you’ll be guaranteed success.
+Promoting a large event or conference can sometimes feel like you’re scaling Mount Everest on a Unicycle sans oxygen, but with the right tools and strategy, you’ll be guaranteed success.

-In this article, you’ll find some of the top event marketing strategies and tools you can use to create buzz around your industry event.
+Read on to learn some of the top event marketing strategies and tools you can use to create buzz and increase attendance at your next industry event.

 Before you start promoting your event, it’s important to make sure you know what your goals are.